Australia v Pakistan: David Warner & Travis Head share 284 for first wicket

 Both batsmen hit their best ODI scores as Australia closed on 369-7.
 Babar Azam scored 100 in Pakistan's 312-9.

-However, the tourists were never really in the hunt for victory as wickets fell at regular intervals - Mitchell Starc taking 4-42.
+However, the tourists were never really in the hunt for victory on Australia Day as wickets fell at regular intervals - Mitchell Starc taking 4-42.

 Victory completed a 4-1 series win for Steve Smith's Australia side, who will now fly to Auckland to face New Zealand in a three-match ODI series.